 If you want your pastel pink pants to be the focal point of your outfit, you should pair them with neutral tones, like grays, tans, and creams.
 This helps the color in your pants stand out by comparison.

 This pairing can occur on the same piece of clothing.
-The white lace on this lavender ivory dress places more emphasis on the purple hue of the clothing, so even though the color isn’t especially intense, the resultant illusion makes the piece appear to be more vibrant.
+The white dots on this lavender dress places more emphasis on the purple hue of the clothing, so even though the color isn’t especially intense, the resultant illusion makes the piece appear to be more vibrant.

 Add Saturated Pieces